 - Become self-reliant – even if you are working with the very best teacher, you are still practicing on your own most of the time.
 You must make sure that whatever instructions your teacher gives you (or that you assign yourself) get carried out correctly and consistently!

 2. Have specific goals.
 You have to be absolutely clear about what level of playing you want to achieve and what you plan to do with these skills once you have them!
 This is not only critical for guitar playing, but also for everything in life.
 You need to identify where you want to arrive before you can get there.
 This means keeping the goal in the FOREFRONT of your mind in order to enable yourself to harness the power of your intentions and desire.
-Set goals for your practicing, find out how to reach them, and take consistent action to get yourself there.
+Set goals for your practice, find out how to reach them, and take consistent action to get yourself there.

-3. Incorporate intelligent variety into your practicing.
-Doing this will help you prevent boredom and burn out.
+3. Incorporate intelligent variety into your practice.
+Doing this will help you prevent boredom and burnout.
 At the same time, by “structuring” your variety in an intelligent way, you will be able to make consistent and measurable progress.
-Both things can be achieved if your practice schedule is efficient and effective (and proper mindset is applied).
+Both things can be achieved if your practice schedule is efficient and effective (and the proper mindset is applied).

 4. Find an effective way to measure your progress.
 This is useful for many reasons.
 First, it is fun to compare your current skill level to your playing from several weeks, months or years ago, and second, it will help to keep you on track toward reaching your goals.
 Few people do this consistently; most wander aimlessly with no clear sense of direction.
-This leads to inability to make significant progress.
+This leads to an inability to make significant progress.

 5. Keep your mind focused on the item you are practicing until you go on to the next thing on your practice schedule.
 Don’t switch between different things at random.
 If you understand the reason why practicing a specific item is important for your goals, this becomes easy to do.

 6. Design an effective and flexible practice schedule.
 You need to organize all the things you want to learn in a system that is effective enough to bring results and also one that can be adjusted to introduce variety.
 If you cannot do this well on your own, there is help for you.

 7. Find ways to apply your musical tools.